Interested in virtual office software?

-Some virtual office software even has non-work communication features like built-in water-cooler chat rooms where teams can hangout or engage in fun games for team bonding.
+Some virtual office software has non-work communication features.
+For example, built-in watercooler chat rooms where teams can hang out or engage in fun games for team bonding.

 2. Attendance and Time Management

-Time-tracking features and productivity reports give project managers a better perspective on what their teams are doing and which tasks they spend the most time on.
+Time-tracking features and productivity reports give project managers a better perspective on their teams and which tasks they spend the most time on.

-Moreover, knowing when every employee clocks-in and clocks-out lets team members know when that person is available to collaborate on a project.
+Moreover, knowing when every employee clocks in and clocks out means team members know when that person is available to collaborate on a project.

 Time-tracking also keeps remote employees accountable.
 When employees are on the clock, they know they have to be productive.

 Built-in instant messaging chat rooms give team members a more personalized setting to communicate and collaborate.